FoamyGuy/Android_Bluefruit_Playground/readme.md

 Current Known Issues / Todo list:
 * General
-    - Disconnect button in top left of modules activity does nothing.
-Should verify with user and finish service
-    - modules activity on back press should ask user if they want to finish the service
     - Service should finish itself after some time idle
     - pairing activity list of devices should show signal strength icons instead of raw value